SynapseMedia/nucleus/docs/guide/expose.md

 logger.console.print(obj.hash)
 ```

-!!!
-Example
+!!! example
     It is easy to retrieve our metadata using the tools provided by IPFS.
-In this case, we can use [DAG](https://docs.ipfs.tech/reference/kubo/cli/#ipfs-dag-get) to traverse DagJose or the compact version using [Block](https://docs.ipfs.tech/reference/kubo/cli/#ipfs-block-get):
+In this case, we can use [DAG](https://docs.ipfs.tech/reference/kubo/cli/#ipfs-dag-get) to traverse DagJose or retrieve the compact version using [Block](https://docs.ipfs.tech/reference/kubo/cli/#ipfs-block-get):

         ipfs dag get bagcqceraajwo66kumbcrxf2todw7wjrmayh7tjwaegwigcgpzk745my4qa5a
         ipfs block get bagcqceraajwo66kumbcrxf2todw7wjrmayh7tjwaegwigcgpzk745my4qa5a